 Progress house offers single occupancy rooms, a shared kitchen, living rooms, laundry, shared cable, weight room, community meeting room, and an outdoor recreational area.
 Residents share the responsibilities associated with cleaning the facility.

-The Progress House is located in downtown Amesbury, and walking distance to numerous stores, shops, hospitals and medical offices, churches and synagogues, gyms, parks, and river and beach access.
-The program is located within minutes of the Nick Costello Transportation Center for easy access to public transportation.
+Located in downtown Amesbury, Progress House is within walking distance of numerous stores, gyms, a library, banks, restaurants, medical offices, and churches, parks, and the town lake.
+The program is also located within minutes of the Nicholas J Costello Transportation Center for easy access to public transportation.